Elected Government Representative

-Chances of becoming a local government representative are better than for entering national politics, but in both cases, opportunities usually arise only during elections that are held every three years.
+Chances of becoming a local government representative are better than for members of parliament.
+However, chances are poor for both representative roles as opportunities usually only happen during elections that are held every three years.

 Local government representatives are elected to city, district and regional councils, district health boards and licensing trusts.

 According to the Census, 1,065 elected government representatives worked in New Zealand in 2018.

 There is intense competition for the 120 seats in parliament.
 At the 2017 general election, 32 new members of parliament (MPs) were elected.